kento-mc/evolve-cli/index.md

-A simple CLI tool to simplify the process of moving from a Wordpress website to a modern Next.js web app using Wordpress as a headless CMS.
+A CLI tool to simplify the process of moving from a WordPress website to a modern Next.js web app using WordPress as a headless CMS.

-The CLI tool bootstraps a basic local implementation of necessary Docker containers and network configuration and sets up starter repos for the Wordpress backend and Next.js client.
+The CLI tool bootstraps a basic local implementation of necessary Docker containers and network configuration and sets up starter repos for the WordPress backend and Next.js client.

 ### Usage